-- BIOL 23200 Laboratory In Biology III: Cell Structure And Function - BIOL 24200 Laboratory In Biology IV: Genetics And Molecular Biology - BIOL 32800 Principles Of Physiology - BIOL 39500 Special Assignments Macromolecules Credit Hours: 3.00 - AGRY 32100 Genetics Laboratory
+- AGRY 32100 Genetics Laboratory - BIOL 23200 Laboratory In Biology III: Cell Structure And Function - BIOL 24200 Laboratory In Biology IV: Genetics And Molecular Biology - BIOL 32800 Principles Of Physiology

-- All classes for this minor must be taken at Purdue University. - At least one-half of these courses must be taken at the West Lafayette campus. - A 2.0 or higher average is required in courses used to complete the minor. - BIOL 32800 or BIOL 39500 alone will meet the requirements for Parts III and IV.
+- All classes for this minor must be taken at Purdue University. - At least one-half of these courses must be taken at the West Lafayette campus. - A 2.0 or higher average is required in courses used to complete the minor. - BIOL 32800 alone will meet the requirements for Parts III and IV.